The hidden tunnel at Clingmans Dome that’s becoming a tourist attraction in its own right

 How the tunnel got cut off from the original trail

-Today, it serves as one of the hidden gems around the Smoky Mountains that hikers enjoy finding.
+Today, it is one of the hidden gems around the Smoky Mountains that hikers enjoy finding.
 It’s an iconic landmark, a forgotten relic that is fun to discover, like the old fairy house from the Voorheis estate or relics from the ghost town in the Elkmont area.

 How to find the secret tunnel